YerongAI/Office-Tool/Tips/en-us/Deploy.md

 [Office Customization Tool](https://config.office.com/deploymentsettings)

+**If you want to install Office 2019 Volume in Windows 7, please change module to Office Tool Plus!**

 `Note: When you have problems installing with the Office Deployment Tool, try the Office Tool Plus module!`

 ## Channel Setting